hclbaur/sda-core/docs/SPECIFICATION.md

 ### The root of all…

-The top level or root[^2] node is special in the sense that there must be exactly one.
+The top level (or *root*) node is special in the sense that there must be exactly one.
 This means that

-	given_name "John"
+	first "John"
-	surname "Doe"
+	last "Doe"

-is a valid SDA fragment, but in order to make it a valid SDA *document* it should be hosted by a complex node, like so:
+is a valid SDA fragment, but not a valid SDA *document*.

-	full_name { given_name "John" surname "Doe" }

-[^2]: Again, there is a difference between XML and SDA terminology.
-In XML, the root node is an "invisible" node containing the entire document (and the root element).
-In SDA, the root node is just the top-level node that holds all other ones.

 ## Empty nodes

-There is a lot that can be said about empty nodes, and I will return to the subject in the next section.
-But the bottom line is that SDA supports "emptiness", which means that both
+SDA nodes can be empty, in more than one way in fact.
+For example, this is a node with an empty value:

-	result ""
+	empty ""

-and
+and so is this one, except that here we have empty complex content:

+	empty {}

+which is short-hand for the semantically equivalent

-	result {}
+	empty "" {}

-are perfectly valid.
-Nevertheless, I feel obliged to point out that you should not clutter your SDA with empty nodes just because you can (if you happen to have no data for a particular node).

-Rather, consider omitting them altogether (unless it is a root node, of course).
-There is (at least) two good reasons for this:

-- Empty nodes are not in the interest of conserving resources and readability.
-- They place an additional burden on the consumer (recipient) of the data.

-To understand the latter, you should realize that data exchange in which empty content is actually *meaningful* is not that common.
-Usually, empty nodes will have to be ignored – and as a result the application needs to check not only for presence but also for *non-emptiness*.
-This is easily overlooked and may cause problems.

-This is no way specific to SDA.
-It is my experience that empty content is heavily overused in real life XML-enabled applications.
-After all, *not* creating elements often takes additional effort.
-If – for instance - content is created by an application using operations that return a string value, an empty element might be inserted whenever an empty string is returned.
+By convention, and for the sake of readbility, we shall omit the implied empty value for nodes with complex content only.

+So, is `empty {}` a leaf node or a parent node?
+Obviously, it has no child nodes, so it must be a leaf node.
+On the other hand, one might argue it has an empty set of child nodes.
+Lacking a better term, we might call it a "vacant parent", which could have complex content.

 ## Unsupported features